Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 Who are you to write a book about this?

 Christine Wolf is an award-winning writer, author, and trauma-informed memoir coach.
 She runs Expressive Writing for Emotional Healing workshops at Northwestern University and Write to Heal workshops & retreats in person and online.
 She publishes Writers’ Haven by Christine Wolf on Substack and is the founder of two literary companies, Writers’ Haven LLC and Tinywolf Productions LLC.
 Eric is a visual designer and CEO of Lumen Design, providing expert web3 branding, web design, event design, custom illustration, and more.
 The couple met on a dating site in January 2017.
 Christine was divorced, and Eric was a widower.
 They’d each been married for 26 years.
 Starting over in midlife, they learned to balance families, careers, homes, and histories—and learned how to love again.
-It was joyful, yes, but also disorienting at times.
-They’d have loved a community (and/or a book) filled with stories reflecting the new life they were building.
-HOW WE BEGIN AGAIN is their way of offering personal reflections — including their own — about navigating second chances in love.

 Have more questions?